 Therefore, in the case of a child with an identified special educational need, the procedure for dealing with him/her may differ.
 The alternative strategy will be formed in agreement with the child, their parents/carers and the relevant school staff.
 The procedure will be clearly explained to all those who might have contact with the child in school.
 We recognise that some children with SEND may find many of the new rules, such as social distancing, and staying in their bubble difficult.
 School will work with home on deciding what would be in the best interests of the child.
 A clear risk assessment will be written for each SEND child to be reviewed as often as necessary to ensure the safety of everyone.
 Protective Personal Equipment (PPE) will be worn by staff members to support SEND children who spit.
-If an SEND child requires positive handling, their parent will be notified.
-During this current time we are unable to support children in this way due to the extreme health risks.
-If a child needs this level of support, our risk assessment, would not allow them in school.
+If an SEND child requires positive handling, their parents will be notified.